A Small Gain Analysis of Single Timescale Actor Critic: Our Main Result

-We will proceed by applying the small gain theorem to the quantities of the left-hand side of Theorem \ref{thm:iid}, i.e., to the averages of $||\nabla_k||^2$ and $||\Delta_k||^2$.
+We will proceed by applying a version of the small gain theorem to the quantities of the left-hand side of Theorem \ref{thm:iid}, i.e., to the averages of $||\nabla_k||^2$ and $||\Delta_k||^2$.
 In the ``easy'' direction, it is clear that if the error on the critic side is small (i.e., if the $||\Delta_k||$s are small), then the error on the actor side is small too; this follows via standard ``SGD with errors'' type analysis (indeed, we can view the actor as performing SGD with the error coming from the critic approximation).
 In the more difficult direction, one needs to argue that if the actor is approximately close to stationarity, i.e., the $\nabla_k$ are small, then the errors of the critic $\Delta_k$ will also be small.
 If separate bounds conforming to this intuition can be established, one can attempt to put them together into an unconditional bound on both actor and critic using a small-gain type analysis.

-Let us explain why the bound for the critic error in terms of the actor error leads to difficulties.
-If the actor simply followed gradient descent on the objective $V(\theta)$, then it would be fairly straightforward that small actor gradients imply small critic errors; this would follow since small gradients $\nabla_k$ means the actor moves little from step to step, so that the critic is approximately doing temporal difference steps.
+Let us explain the challenges in deriving a bound on the critic error $\Delta_t$ in terms of the actor stationarity $\nabla_t$.
+If the actor simply followed gradient descent on the objective $V(\theta)$, then it would be fairly straightforward that small actor gradients imply small critic errors; this would follow since small gradients $\nabla_k$ means the actor moves little in expectation from step to step, so that the critic is approximately doing temporal difference steps.
 Thus one could simply apply a standard analysis of temporal difference learning with some added perturbations.

 Unfortunately, because the actor relies on the critic for its estimates of the $Q$-values from which it builds its estimate of the gradient direction, it is possible for the actor to be close to stationarity (i.e., $\nabla_k$ small) and yet move quite far from step to step (i.e., $\theta_{k+1} - \theta_k$ large).
 This dependency is what makes it challenging to argue that if the actor is close to stationarity, the critic errors are small.
-Ultimately, this is what results in a nonlinear relationship between the gains involved and forces us to develop a nonlinear small gain theorem for the analysis.
+Ultimately, this is what results in a nonlinear relationship between the gains involved and forces us to use a nonlinear small gain theorem for the analysis.
 We remark that our proof does not rely on the ODE method \cite{borkar2000ode, devraj2021fundamental}.